Luke Raley Preview, Player Props: Rays vs. Angels

 Luke Raley At The Plate

-- In 29 games this season (30.9%), Raley has picked up an RBI, and in 11 of those games (11.7%) he had more than one.
+- Raley has driven in a run in 30 games this season (31.6%), including 11 games with more than one RBI (11.6%).
 He has also driven in three or more of his team's runs in three contests.

-- In 36 of 94 games this year, he has scored, and 12 of those games included multiple runs.
+- He has scored in 38.9% of his games this season, with two or more runs scored in 12.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.